rendy-it/configure-ad-ap/README.md

 - Close the Remote Desktop connection.
 - Go Back to your Azure resource group page.
 - Also, make sure your VMs are on “Stop” status if you are not going to use them right away.
 This way you will not be charged while they are not in use.
-- To conclude, we have successfully implemented the on-premises of Active Directory within Virtual machines on the Azure Cloud infrastructure.
+- To conclude, we have successfully configured Account Policies in Active Directory using Group Policy to improve security and user authentication in Virtual machines on the Azure Cloud infrastructure.

 </p>